Email Notifications and the Auto-Responder

 FormAssembly offers two distinct ways to send automated emails after a form response is submitted: Notifications and the Auto-Responder.
 The difference between these two features is their intended audience:

 - Notifications are emails sent to the form owner, administrator, or other individuals you designate from inside your organization.
 They'll alert you every time a user submits a form response.
-The default notification template includes submission date, completion time, and the full response text, but you can also customize notifications so that you receive just the information you need in the format you want.
+The default notification template includes the submission date, completion time, and the full response text, but you can also customize notifications so that you receive just the information you need in the format you want.

 - The Auto-Responder creates emails sent to a user after they submit a form response.
-In order to enable the auto-responder, you'll need to have a field in your form with email validation enabled collecting the respondent's email address.
+In order to enable the auto-responder, you'll need to have a field in your form with email validation enabled to collect the respondent's email address.
 Beyond that requirement, auto-responses are flexible: you can provide a user with a copy of the data they submitted, a receipt for an order or donation, or just a message thanking them for taking the time to fill out your form.

 Both Notifications and the Auto-Responder are configured on the Notifications page.
 To get there: